htdebeer/pandocomatic/index.md

 directory structure rather than to put everything together.
 For example, a sub directory for processors, filters, CSL files, and pandoc templates makes it easier to point to these assets.

+The setting `match-files` controls how pandocomatic chooses a template to use to convert a file.
+Pandocomatic matches a file to a template as
+follows:

+1. If the file has one or more `use-template` statements in the *pandocomatic* metadata, it will use these specified templates.
+2. However, if no such templates are specified in the file, pandocomatic tries to find *global* templates as follows:

+    a.
+If the setting `match-files` has value `all`, all templates with glob pattern that matches the input file are used to convert the file.
+For example, you can have specified a template `www` to convert `*.md` files to HTML and a template `pdf` to convert `*.md` to PDF.
+In this case, a markdown file will be converted to both output formats.
+You can use this to generate a website with a print PDF page for each web page.
+    b.
+If the setting `match-files` has value `first`, the first template with a glob pattern that matches the input file is used to convert the file.

+        This is the default.

 #### Configuring converting a directory tree {#global-settings}